-Do you find this time of the year a time of peace/stress/shopping/rest or somewhere in between all four?
+Do you find holidays a time of peace/stress/shopping/rest or somewhere in between all four?

-Are you getting ready to set big goals about losing weight, giving up drinking, smoking, swearing, and taking up running, herbal tea and affirmations?
+Are you going to get the next holiday over before you set big goals about losing weight, giving up drinking, smoking, swearing, and taking up running, herbal tea and affirmations?

 Are you feeling that in between all the shopping, cooking, working, caring and making sure everything that needs to be done is done….but there is something missing?
 Something you can’t quite put your finger on or are afraid to look too closely incase it might come out and it will be too big, too much, too hard to achieve?